3dcitydb/plugin-spreadsheet-generator/README.md

 Developers
 ----------

-The current version of 3D City Database Importer/Exporer Spreadsheet Generator plugin has been developed by:
+The current version of Spreadsheet Generator plugin has been developed by:

 * Zhihang Yao, Thomas H. Kolbe
 <br>[Chair of Geoinformatics, Technical University of Munich](https://www.gis.bgu.tum.de/)